• Art Magazine

 Barbara Longhi's painting of Madonna and Child

-Despite creating over two dozen well-known works, Longhi remained largely in her father's shadow, much like many other female artists of the era.
+Despite creating over two dozen well-known works, Longhi remained largely in her father's shadow, much like many other female artists of the time.
 Nevertheless, her art endured.
 Today, her canvases are housed in the National Museum of Ravenna and are celebrated for their quiet elegance and technical precision.

 Artistic Contributions and Challenges in Renaissance Italy